Aleph Zero Blog

 Why Do We Need Zero-knowledge Proofs?

-The last few years brought about a debate regarding this dearth of privacy and what can be done to ensure that the exchange of information between two or more parties is limited at best.
+The last few years brought about a debate regarding this dearth of privacy.
+Thought leaders have been discussing methods to ensure that the exchange of information between two or more parties is limited.
 The application of ZKPs presents an avenue towards greater independence.
 It is time to wrestle back the right of being able to choose who we deal with and how much information we disclose.